Wet Wrap Therapy: Step by Step Guide

 - Periodically (ideally every 2 hours), remoisten the wet pajamas using a spray bottle of warm, clean water

 The wet pajamas should be left in place for at least 12 hours, typically overnight.
 The wet-wrap pajamas should be done once daily for 1 week, then repeated once weekly as needed.
-Wet-wrap therapy can be especially helpful during times of flares of eczema, when symptoms return or worsen.
+Wet-wrap therapy can be especially helpful during times of flares, when symptoms return or worsen.
 Improvement in symptoms with wet-wrap therapy usually occurs within the first week of using the therapy.

 What products or medications should I use?